First published on TechNet on Jun 11, 2018

 After uploading a new APNs certificate, enrolled devices stop syncing and new devices cannot be enrolled.

 This can occur if a new certificate was used instead of renewing the existing certificate.
 To resolve the problem, renew the certificate originally used and configure that in Intune instead.
-Note that if you have lost the credentials for the account used to obtain the original certificate, you may be able to contact Apple and provide them the GUID of certificate, and have them assist you in renewing the cert.
+Note that if you have lost the credentials for the account used to obtain the original certificate, you may be able to contact Apple for assistance, and give them the certificate GUID of certificate.

-Let us know if you have any other questions, we’re happy to continue building out the FAQ!
+Let us know if you have any other questions by replying to this post or reach out to @IntuneSuppTeam on Twitter - we’re happy to continue building out the FAQ!